 The NRS holds an extensive database of residue data for a range of commodities.
 Participating industries and governments can access information from the database to gain or maintain market access, or to set and review standards.

-Data release is carefully managed under the ‘Release of Information’ requirements of the National Residue Survey Administration Act 1992 (the Act) to ensure confidentiality and privacy.
+Data release is carefully managed under the ‘Release of Information’ requirements of the Admin Act to ensure confidentiality and privacy (section 11).
 Information released to a relevant authority or appropriate person is used only for the purpose of monitoring, traceback, or regulation of residues and contaminants.

 The NRS is certified to AS/NZS ISO 9001:2008 for its quality management system, which covers all elements of NRS activity.
 The key objective of the quality management system is to maintain and improve, where practical, the effectiveness and efficiency of all NRS operations, including procedures and protocols for the development of monitoring plans and the support of export certification.

-The NRS is continuing to develop the quality management system in line with recommendations provided by the independent quality assurance auditor.
+The NRS continues to develop its quality management system in line with recommendations from independent quality assurance audits.